SparkPost/fixture-interface/README.md

 different databases or projects using that same database.
 Elasticsearch comes to mind as an example of such a database.
 However, I've found that for databases with a little more structure (SQL or partial schema NoSQL), creating a fixture class for the database type and then extending that on a per table or schema basis has been most useful.
-Please refer to the (examples directory)[/exmples] for a fully implemented fixture example as well as executable tests using the fixture.
+Please refer to the [examples directory](/exmples) for a fully implemented fixture example as well as executable tests using the fixture.
 There are two examples of parent fixtures, one for an in memory store and another for AWS DynamoDB although it is not used in the exmaple tests.